rastersoft/autovala/wiki/autovala-tricks.7.md

 Autovala tricks - Several tricks for Autovala

+## Enabling debug symbols

+Just add in your .avprj file, in each binary/library section, the line

+    compile_options: -g

+If you want to do it conditional, just use something like this:

+    if DEBUG
+    compile_options: -g
+    endif

+And use "cmake .. -DDEBUG=on" to enable the debug symbols.

 ## Creating packages for linux distributions

 AutoVala can create the metadata files for creating .deb, .rpm and pacman source packages.
 It should be easy to add support for other package systems.